phpearth/docs/security/configuration.md

 ## Formats

 Application configuration can be defined in all sorts of formats and places.
-From the regular PHP files, [YAML](http://yaml.org/), INI, XML, JSON, and other file formats such as [NEON](https://ne-on.org/) or it can be defined even in the database.
+From the regular PHP files, to other file formats such as [YAML](http://yaml.org/), INI, XML, JSON, [NEON](https://ne-on.org/) and similar.
+It can be defined even in the database.
 Whatever is suitable for your project case and also readability.

 PHP: